-1.2.1 Specifying the goals and objectives give details of the certificate/diploma/skill development courses etc., offered by the institution.
+1.2.1 Specifying the goals and objectives give details of the certificate/diploma/ skill development courses etc., offered by the institution.

-The institution solely focuses on imparting instruction in the subjects approved by the University.
-It does not give any certificate or diploma course at present.
+The institution focuses on imparting instruction in the subjects approved by the University.
+However it does offer a certificate course in Computer Skill Development in collaboration with IIT, Bombay.